Quinteto Contrapunto

 3. Other Documentary and Oral References

-The margariteña composer and collector Modesta Bor recorded another popular gaita in which the chorus sings:
+The margariteña composer and collector Modesta Bor registered another popular gaita whose chorus sings:

 to lend it to my lady,